cfshi/coronavirus/proposal.md

 # Title
 Mapping 2020 novel Coronavirus (19-nCoV) outbreak trend: media coverage, the public reaction and understanding and governmental and international response (find a better title?).

-- I would like to have modelling ideas in this project but WHAT?
+- It will be good to incorporate modeling ideas in this project but WHAT?
 Also, how workable is it to compare this coronavirus to 2012 MERS and 2002 SARS in terms of the spread and reaction context ?

 # Working Time Table